devfemibadmus/mediasaver/DEPLOY.md

 ## SSL Behavior

-The deploy script uses Certbot webroot mode for `APP_DOMAIN`.
+The deploy script uses Certbot standalone mode for `APP_DOMAIN`.

-For a new certificate, port `80` must point to this VM and nginx must be able to serve the ACME challenge.
-The script does not stop nginx.
+For a new certificate, port `80` must point to this VM and must be available for Certbot.

+If port `80` is held by nginx, the script temporarily stops nginx, requests the certificate, then starts nginx again.

+If port `80` is held by a non-nginx process, the script stops and refuses to continue so it does not interrupt another app.

 Certificate path: